Northland Fishing Tackle® has everything you need to put more walleyes on the ice.

 Nelson remarks, “It’s a riff off the original Puppet Minnow with the addition of a strong rattle.
 You’re bringing in fish from the sides and getting them interested.
 And then you’ve got all that darting and reaction strike capability that the Puppet Minnow always had.
 I really think of it as a one-two punch bait.

 “I’ve always got someone in my house jigging an aggressive rattling lure, ringing the dinner bell.
 We might have set lines down, we might be watching bobbers, but you’ve always got to have one person with a bait like this.
-And this is the kind of lure that not only draws fish in, it hooks them.
+And this is the kind of lure that not only draws fish in, but it also hooks them.
 And there’s no hook on the nose to get hung up on the bottom of the hole.”

 The Rattlin’ Puppet Minnow still sports its trademark action, darting and swimming like a dying minnow, which triggers predatory responses in the form of reaction strikes.

 The Rattlin’ Puppet Minnow yields the finest performance, both visually and audibly, in what promises to be a best-selling bait.
-No longer are anglers forced to choose between an aggressive whizzing lure that targets a fish’s visual acuity, or a loud and proud bait that calls them from a distance.
+No longer are anglers forced to choose between an aggressive whizzing lure that targets a fish’s visual acuity or a loud and proud bait that calls them from a distance.
 Having both advantages in a single lure gives anglers an edge in a variety of conditions.

 The Rattlin’ Puppet Minnow® comes ready to fish, one bait per card, in 12 UV and non-UV colors for a variety of species from panfish to walleye.
 The bait is ¼ ounce and features a #10 treble and 2/0 back hook.